 - Improve the strength of tooth enamel.
 Fluoride helps prevent tooth enamel from being dissolved by acids.
 Fluoride can be incorporated into the structure of teeth from consuming optimum levels of fluoridated drinking water especially from age 6 months to age 8, when teeth are still developing.
 Most national and international organizations, such as the United States Public Health Service, the American Academy of Pediatrics, the American Dental Association, the World Health Organization, and the CDC among others, endorse community water fluoridation.
 If your drinking water does not come from a public source, consult your pediatrician or dentist.
 Well water may need to be tested for optimum levels of naturally occurring fluorides, if any; if no fluoride is detected in the water, fluoride vitamin supplements may be suggested for children.
 If the source of drinking water is from bottled sources, look for water labeled with added fluoride.
 After teeth have erupted, topical application of fluoride to the enamel from fluoride toothpaste and professional dental applications can re-mineralize and strengthen the surface of the tooth; this will aid in preventing new cavities from forming and slow or reverse the beginning stages of tooth decay.

 - Maintain professional dental care.
 Your dentist can detect tooth decay in its earliest stages.
 Early care means repair of a tooth with a cavity is simpler, quicker, less costly, conservative, and more comfortable when the decay is just starting.
 Prevention is key.
 Professionally applied fluoride treatments, extra strength prescription fluoride toothpaste, and rinses are preventive measures designed to strengthen enamel.
 Once decay has started, your dentist can remove the decay and restore the tooth back to functional form by repairing the hole with filling material; otherwise, tooth decay can proceed through the body of the tooth until the nerves in the tooth become infected.
 Another preventive measure, sealants, a paint-on protective coating for the chewing surfaces of back teeth before a cavity forms, can be applied to deep pits and grooves that are most prone to decay.
 Dental experts can further assist you on ways to be the most effective with brushing and flossing, as well as, help provide guidance on proper nutrition.
-Your dentist may also evaluate the health conditions and medications that reduce saliva flow and prescribe saliva substitutes where necessary.
+Your dentist may also evaluate the health conditions and medications that reduce saliva essay writing flow and prescribe saliva substitutes where necessary.